orchestral/toolkit-docs/testbench/the-basic/routes.md

 # Define Routes

-It is recommended for package to use define routes similar to Laravel such as `routes/web.php` etc. However if you have the requirement to define one or more routes just during test you can do so using the `defineRoutes()` method:
+It is recommended for a package to use defined routes similar to Laravel such as `routes/web.php` etc. However, if you have the requirement to define one or more routes just during the test you can do so using the `defineRoutes()` method:

 ```php{9-12}
 class TestCase extends \Orchestra\Testbench\TestCase